nllz/IRTF-HRPC/draft-research.md

 The IETF has produced guidelines and procedures to ensure and galvanize the privacy and security of the network in protocol development.
 This document aims to explore the possibility of the development of similar procedures for guidelines for human rights considerations to ensure that protocols developed in the IETF do not have an adverse impact on the realization of human rights on the Internet.
 By carefully considering the answers to the questions posed in the final part of this document, document authors should be able to produce a comprehensive analysis that can serve as the basis for discussion on whether the protocol adequately protects against human rights threats.

 This document has been developed within the framework of the Human Rights Protocols Considerations Research Group, based on discussions on the hrpc mailinglist and during hrpc sessions, where this document also has been extensively discussed.
-The draft in its current form and iteration has received five in-depth reviews, and received many comments.
+The draft in its current form and iteration has received five in-depth reviews on list, and received many comments from inside and outside the IRTF and IETF community.
 The authors believe that the issues that have been raised by the reviewers have been addressed.

 Vocabulary used